Ironbird207/MonoTaur/backend/README.md

 # MonoTaur Backend (FastAPI prototype)

 This directory contains a lightweight FastAPI application that sketches the APIs described in the project README and architecture notes.
-It uses an in-memory store so you can quickly exercise device, layout, and link CRUD flows without a database.
+It uses an in-memory store so you can quickly exercise device, layout, link, and monitoring check flows without a database.

 ## Features
-- REST endpoints for devices, layouts, and links
+- REST endpoints for devices, layouts, links, and monitoring checks
 - CORS enabled for local frontend experiments
 - WebSocket stub that emits a welcome payload and periodic heartbeats
+- A simple ICMP check executor that shells out to `ping` to validate reachability
-- Basic pytest coverage for the health check and CRUD happy path
+- Basic pytest coverage for the health check, CRUD, and check execution happy paths

 ## Running locally
 1. Install dependencies: